WowzaMediaSystems/wse-plugin-multitrackvod/README.md

 # MultiTrackVOD

-MultiTrackVOD is a module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that can be used to configure which tracks are sent to the player.
+The **MultiTrackVOD** module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) can be used to configure which tracks are sent to the player.

 ## Prerequisites